How to Light Your Jewelry Display

 When lighting jewelry cases, it is vital that light is evenly displayed throughout the case.
 As with lighting the store, uniformity is key when lighting the cases.
 Fluorescent tube lighting has long been a standard source for display lighting.
 Fluorescents do not emit the same yellow light as halogens, but have a poor CRI and tend to wash colors out.
 With age, some fluorescents are known to flicker, which is not ideal when trying to sell that stunning pair of 34 carat diamond hoop earrings.
 Also, fluorescent lamps actually lose a lot of their lumen power during the first 100 hours, making them costly over time.

 Jewelry store and case lighting is just as vital as the precious stones you are selling to your customers.
 Without the proper lighting to highlight your exquisite jewels you may as well sell canary yellow pebbles.
 Care to add any additional information on the subject of jewelry case and jewelry store lighting?
-Leave a comment below or drop a line at Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram.
+Leave a comment below or drop a line at Facebook, Twitter, Google Plus, LinkedIn, or Pinterest.